Before you started blossoming, your Dad knew what was coming

 We know what’s coming and this is what we want you to be like

-Is it any wonder that this brainwashing permeates a grown woman’s actions, how she views her body and, ultimately, her views of her own sexuality and what a healthy body is suppose to be?
+Is it any wonder that this brainwashing permeates a grown woman’s actions, how she views her body and, ultimately, her views of her own sexuality and what a healthy body is supposed to be?

 Your own mother has, very likely, lived her life in a repressed body and image restraint.